 as Sean Mortimer, a fellow agent, and brings him inside.

-Meanwhile, his attacker, Carl (Alan Lake) arrives outside
+Meanwhile, his attacker, Karl (Alan Lake) arrives outside

 on a motorbike with sidecar with Brad (Douglas Sheldon).

 Steed introduces Sean to Mrs Peel, but is astonished when

 Sean asks him who he is.
 Steed tells Emma he’s been missing

 for two weeks, and Sean remembers walking a long way and